jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

           #    ()
           # )

-* I make the expected values in the test to make it pass
+* I change the expected values in the test to make it pass

   .. code-block:: python